CMPSC-310-AI-Spring2023/challenge07-back-left/outline.md

 #### Evaluation & Grading: Gradescope [~40 sec]

 **AIDAN:** As many instructors know, grading can be a tedious and arduous process.
 Gradescope is a game-changing AI grading tool that aims to remedy these issues.
-With a streamlined and user-friendly interface for instructors,
+With a streamlined and user-friendly interface for instructors, the platform allows easy organization and grading of assignments.
+Instructors can view student statistics as well as communicate smoothly with students entirely through the tool; it even integrates with platforms like Canvas and Blackboard, making its use even more seamless.
+Gradescope is trained to recognize a range of different types of handwriting, symbols, and diagrams, so instructors can simply upload any assignment and it will be automatically graded by the AI with ease!
+Not only does it grade assignments, but it also provides detailed feedback, helping students understand their mistakes.
+With Gradescope, instructors can focus on what really matters, supplying their students with quality education.

 #### Call to Action/Conclusion [~30 sec]